The pain and discomfort caused by carpal tunnel syndrome can make completing basic everyday tasks difficult.

 Many carpal tunnel sufferers find relief by wearing a wrist brace, which is designed to immobilize the wrist and keep it in a neutral position while it heals.

 Choosing the best wrist brace for your needs can be difficult if you don’t know what to look for, so we’ve put together this handy guide to the top wrist braces sold in stores and online.

-But first, we’ll look at what causes carpal tunnel syndrome and how wrist braces aid in pain reduction and healing, as well as covering the top 5 carpal tunnel braces available.
+But first, I’ll look at what causes carpal tunnel syndrome and how wrist braces aid in pain reduction and healing, as well as cover the top 5 carpal tunnel braces available.

 What is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome occurs when too much pressure is placed on the median nerve, which runs through your wrist and passes through the carpal tunnel (the narrow hollow between the bones and ligaments of the wrist).

 Common symptoms of carpal tunnel syndrome are burning and tingling sensations, tenderness of the wrist, and numbness of the palm and fingers.

 While not life-threatening, carpal tunnel syndrome can cause a great deal of discomfort that impedes everyday activities requiring the use of the hands.

 Those suffering from carpal tunnel symptoms usually begin to notice numbness in the fingers at night.